google/comprehensive-rust/src/pattern-matching/Enums.md

 `msg` is bound to the error message.

 <details>

-# Structs

-- Change the literal values in `foo` to match with the other patterns.
-- Add a new field to `Foo` and make changes to the pattern as needed.
-- The distinction between a capture and a constant expression can be hard to spot.
-Try changing the `2` in the second arm to a variable, and see that it subtly doesn't work.
-Change it to a `const` and see it working again.

-# Enums

-Key points:

 - The `if`/`else` expression is returning an enum that is later unpacked with a `match`.